Read the pricing guide thoroughly as it covers different gown silhouettes and design detail combinations.

 Light to moderate lace with beaded details - additional $200-300

-Hand beading, heavily beaded, heavily laced, or heavily detailed gowns- additional $300-400
+Heavily beaded, heavily laced, or heavily detailed gowns- additional $300-450

-If you know your gown needs (or you want) more alterations than listed in the Pricing Guide, please accommodate for additional costs.
+If your gown needs (or you want) more alterations than listed in the Pricing Guide, please accommodate for additional costs.

 *Horsehair trim: Is a flexible plastic trim that is often found on the underside of wedding gown hemlines.
 It’s purpose is to shape the hem edge of the gown.